AMANA | Amana Birth & Postpartum Services

 Postpartum is a time of celebration, protection, healing, and bonding.
 The first 40 days shape the next 40 years, and how a mother is held in that window matters deeply.

-This is for the mother who wants to be nourished, cared for, and held through the transition home, not left to figure everything out while depleted.
+This is for the mother who wants to be nourished and supported through the transition home, rather than left to figure everything out while depleted.

 At Amana, postpartum care is a caregiving practice rooted in traditional wisdom that long predates the modern maternity model.